SouthernMethodistUniversity/data/sections/viz.md

 # Data Story Telling and Visualization

 * :white_check_mark:We’d like each of you to go to [The Pudding](https://pudding.cool/) and read one of their data journalism pieces.
+* In their [archive](https://pudding.cool/archives/), you can choose by topic or type of chart, based on your interests.

 * As you read, pay special attention to the following questions::white_check_mark: